 Creative Problem-Solving Salary Trend in Bromley

-For the 6 months to 7 May 2024, job vacancies citing Creative Problem-Solving also mentioned the following skills and capabilities in order of popularity.
+For the 6 months to 12 November 2025, job vacancies citing Creative Problem-Solving also mentioned the following skills and capabilities in order of popularity.

-The figures indicate the absolute number co-occurrences and as a proportion of all permanent job ads across the Bromley region with a requirement for Creative Problem-Solving.
+The figures indicate the absolute number of co-occurrences and as a proportion of all permanent job ads across the Bromley region with a requirement for Creative Problem-Solving.

-The same employment type, locality and period is covered with up to 20 co-occurrences shown in each of the following categories:
+The following tables expand on the one above by listing co-occurrences grouped by category.
+They cover the same employment type, locality and period, with up to 20 co-occurrences shown in each category: